-Guidance - Inventories

-The financial statements shall disclose:

-- (a) the accounting policies adopted in measuring inventories, including the cost formula used; - (b) the total carrying amount of inventories and the carrying amount in classifications appropriate to the agency: - (c) the carrying amount of inventories carried at fair value less costs to sell; - (d) the amount of inventories recognised as an expense during the period; - (e) impairment losses recognised or reversed in profit or loss in accordance with AASB 102 Inventories; - (f) the circumstances or events that led to the reversal of a write down of inventories; and - (g) the total carrying amount of inventories pledged as security for liabilities.
+( 1 ) Guidance - Inventories AASB 1060.123 The financial statements shall disclose: (a) the accounting policies adopted in measuring inventories, including the cost formula used; (b) the total carrying amount of inventories and the carrying amount in classifications appropriate to the agency; (c) the amount of inventories recognised as an expense during the period; (d) impairment losses recognised or reversed in profit or loss in accordance with AASB 102 Inventories; and (e) the total carrying amount of inventories pledged as security for liabilities.
+AASB 102.Aus9.1 Other considerations: Inventories 'held for distribution' by not-for-profit entities must be disclosed separately in the notes and measured at cost, adjusted when applicable for any loss of service potential.

-Other considerations:

-AASB 102.Aus9.1

-Inventories 'held for distribution' by not-for-profit entities must be disclosed separately in the notes and measured at cost, adjusted when applicable for any loss of service potential.

-Reference 4.4 Commonwealth grants
+Reference 3.4 Commonwealth grants

-2023 2022

-(\$000) (\$000)
+2023 (\$000) 2022 (\$000)

-National Partnership Payments
+National Partnership Payments (4000) (4000)

-- Recurrent grants 50 30
+AASB 1060.229(a) AASB 1060.233 - Recurrent grants 50 30

 - Capital grants 1,050 970

-Total Commonwealth grants 1,100 1,000
+Total commonwealth grants 1,100 1,000